William Harding “Will” Mayes, 21st president, was born at Mayfield, Ky., on May 20, 1861.

-He attended Methodist College in Milburn, Ky., Norton’s English and Classical School in Union City, Tenn., and Vanderbilt University Law School in Nashville, Tenn.
+He attended Paducah District Methodist College in Milburn, Ky., Norton’s English and Classical School in Union City, Tenn., and Vanderbilt University Law School in Nashville, Tenn.
 He was admitted to the Kentucky Bar Association in 1881.

 He taught country school at Water Valley, Ky., and was a member of the law firm Park & Mayes, Mayfield, Ky., from June 1881 to February 1882.